mdn/content/files/en-us/web/api/storage_api/storage_quotas_and_eviction_criteria/index.md

 ### Private browsing

-Note that in private browsing mode (also called _Incognito_ in Chrome, and _InPrivate_ in Edge), stored data does not persist and is usually deleted when the private browsing mode ends.
+Note that in private browsing mode (also called _Incognito_ in Chrome, and _InPrivate_ in Edge), browsers may apply different quotas, and stored data is usually deleted when the private browsing mode ends.

 ## How much data can be stored?

-> **Note:** The quotas documented below only apply to non private browser windows.
-Browsers may apply different quotas in private browser windows.

 ### Cookies

-Different browsers have different rules around how many cookies are allowed per origin and how much space these cookies can use on the disk.
-This article does not go into these details because cookies should not be used for storing data in the browser.

 Different browsers have different rules around how many cookies are allowed per origin and how much space these cookies can use on the disk.
 While cookies are useful for preserving some small shared state between the browser and the web server across page navigation, using cookies for storing data in the browser is not advised.
 Cookies are sent with each and every HTTP request, so storing data in cookies that could be stored by using another web technology unnecessarily increases the size of requests.